Thomas J. Lewis: Spanish–American War

 During the Spanish–American War, Lewis continued to command the 2nd Cavalry Regiment as part of the Fifth Army Corps.
 The regiment arrived at Tampa Bay and was sent to Daiquirí, Oriente Province on June 23, 1898.
 He led the regiment at the Battle of San Juan Hill and the Siege of Santiago and was one of the first to receive news of the Spanish surrender from July 19 to August 16.
-After the war, he was sent to Montauk, New York, on August 1898 before being transferred to Huntsville, Alabama, and returned to Cuba on February 1899 to command Companies E, F and G of the 2nd Cavalry Regiment.
+After the war, he was sent to Montauk, New York, in August 1898 before being transferred to Huntsville, Alabama, and returned to Cuba in February 1899 to command Companies E, F and G of the 2nd Cavalry Regiment.

 Progressive Era and World War I

 He was later sent to Fort Myer and was detailed at the General Recruiting Service.
 Lewis also returned to Fort Riley and then transferred to Fort Sheridan.
 Lewis was then made a member of the Cavalry Examining Board from August 1906 to July 1909 while being given command of the First Squadron of the 13th Cavalry Regiment from July 27 to September 6, 1907, and participated in the Moro Rebellion.
 Before being placed on the reserves, Lewis was the adjutant-general of the Southern Department of San Antonio, Texas, and adjutant of the 1st Cavalry Brigade.

 Lewis was placed on the United States Army Reserve on December 1, 1913, and was sent to the General Recruiting Service at Oklahoma City and New Orleans from 1913 and 1918.
 After the announcement of the American entry into World War I, Lewis requested that he had a more active position and was sent to Portland, Oregon, on July 1, 1918, and given colonelcy on July 9, 1918.
 Lewis died on January 16, 1920, while he was at Baltimore and was buried at Arlington National Cemetery along with his wife, Emma Rising.